javajohnHub/node-bowshock/README.md

 ####Setting up the API Key
 ===================
-set an environment varible NASA_API_KEY which is equal to your key string
+set an environment varible NASA_API_KEY which is equal to your key string. rename env.example to .env

 ##Usage